 Punitive damages can only be recovered through an estate claim.
 An estate claim is filed by the decedent’s estate executor or administrator on behalf of the decedent’s next of kin.

-Please contact our Carrollton wrongful death attorneys to learn more about the difference between a wrongful death claim and an estate claim.
+Please contact a Douglasville wrongful death lawyer to learn more about the difference between a wrongful death claim and an estate claim.
 Georgia’s wrongful death laws can be quite complex, and recovering maximum compensation requires a thorough understanding of the nuances of Georgia’s wrongful death laws.

 How Is Negligence Proved in a Wrongful Death Case?